I seek refuge in the languages of truth.

 Hello and Welcome!

 I am a proud Adjunct Professor of English Composition and English as a Second Language Instructor at Cosumnes River Community College.
 I am also the English Composition Faculty Coordinator for the Sac State EOP Summer Bridge Programs.
-This teaching portfolio/blog will demonstrate how I use open educational resources, and culturally responsive teaching strategies to support anti-racist and inclusive teaching and learning in my literacy courses to ensure learning is student centered, and meaningful.
+This teaching portfolio/blog strives to demonstrate how I utilize open educational resources and culturally responsive teaching strategies to support anti-racist and inclusive teaching and learning in my literacy courses, ensuring that learning is student-centered and meaningful.
 Further, this space houses critical ideas (mostly ideas barrowed from academics who I like to call critics of the academy--the academic outliers) who cannot be fitted-into one disciplinary box or way of knowing and being; thus, as you will see, I am not fixated to one kind of practice or method of teaching, my humanized interdisciplinary teachings, which I seek out on my own, have informed my practices-practices that I revise and modify constantly.

-To view my most recent professional development presentations for Cal OER 2024 and the Sac State EOP Faculty & Staff Orientation training, click here Equity Minded Practices, Presentations & Resources
+To view recent professional development presentations for Cal OER 2024-2025, Sac State EOP Faculty & Staff Orientation training, or Organized Social Justice Teach-In's click here: Equity Minded Practices, Presentations & Resources or here Resisting Erasure: Discourse of Truth I Listen To

 Finally, please be inspired and check out how 6 faculty from across the academic disciplines at Cosumnes River Community College used open educational resources and open pedagogy to support anti-racist and inclusive teaching and learning after participating in the 2023-24 OFAR Program